-MCM(s) ВМР Stormwater Activity Description/Comments 1 Flyers and Brochures Develop or post on the stormwater website at least 2 types of flyers/brochures per year Development of flyers and brochures for the purpose of educating the public on stormwater impacts and ways they can minimize stormwater pollution.
-1 Education of Children 1 Education of Construction Site Personnel Make available annually on stormwater website at least 1 guidance document or brochure on construction site runoff issues Development of guidance materials for construction site personnel on the proper installation and maintenance of erosion and sediment controls.
+MCM(s) ВМР Stormwater Activity Description/Comments 1 Flyers and Brochures Develop or maintian on the stormwater website at least 2 types of flyers/brochures per year Development of flyers and brochures for the purpose of educating the public on stormwater impacts and ways they can minimize stormwater pollution.
+1 Education of Children Develop at least 1 type of educational material annually for children Development of educational materials for school age children in order to foster a respect for water quality at an early age.
+1 Education of Construction Site Personnel Make available annually on stormwater website at least 1 guidance document or brochure on construction site runoff issues Development of guidance materials for construction site personnel on the proper installation and maintenance of erosion and sediment controls.
 1 Public Service Announcements Maintain at least 1 PSA on the County's stormwater website annually to educate the public about water quality Utilize PSAs on the County's stormwater website to educate the public on the impacts of stormwater pollution and steps they can take to improve water quality.
 1 SWMP Posting Post a copy of the SWMP on the County's stormwater website no later than 30 days after the TCEQ approval date Post a copy of the SWMP on the County's stormwater quality website for the public to review.

 1 Annual Report Posting Annually post a copy of the most recent annual report on the stormwater website no later than 30 days after the due date Post a copy of each year's annual report on the County's stormwater quality website for the public to review.
 1 SWMP Review Conduct annual review of SWMP and perform any necessary updates Conduct an annual review of the County's stormwater management program and perform any necessary updates.
-1 Stormwater Hotline Develop or post on the stormwater website at least 2 types of materials/media per year that informs the public about reporting stormwater quality concerns Advertise appropriate ph numbers for citizens to participate in the implem of control measures by relilicit discharges, illegal discharge issues.
+1 Stormwater Hotline Develop or maintian on the stormwater website at least 2 types of materials/media per year that informs the public about reporting stormwater quality concerns Advertise appropriate phone numbers for citizens to participate in the implementation of control measures by reporting illicit discharges, illegal dumping, spills, and construction site discharge issues.
 1 SWMP Public Notice Comply with TCEQ public notice requirements for the TXR040000 permit renewal process The County will adhere to all state and local public notice requirements during the TXR040000 permit renewal process.
 1 Stormwater Quality Website Maintain and make available annually a stormwater quality website Develop and maintain a stormwater quality website to ensure that the public can easily find information about the SWMP and inform citizens about steps they can take to improve water quality.
 1 Educational Material Distribution Maintain collection of education materials on the stormwater quality website annually for local community organizations to view Provide local community organizations with the opportunity to assist in the distribution of stormwater quality educational materials by providing them with materials for distribution at their meetings, when requested.
 All educational materials will be included on the stormwater quality website for viewing by the public.